VeriHealth — True Health Discernment

 • Community-based participatory user research

-• Clinical pilot design and IRB protocol
+• Clinical evaluation planning and pilot design

 • Peer-reviewed evaluation and publication